OlegShi/Collaborative-Filtering-Recommendation-System/README.md

 # Collaborative-Filtering-Recommendation-System
-Recommendation System for beer reviews
+Recommendation System for beer reviews/ the dataset consists of beer reviews from http://www.beeradvocate.com/